 VyprVPN is a favorite with people who value privacy and security as its proprietary tech is world-class.
 The company itself has been around for over seven years, making it a mature service that skirts government blockades at will.

 Your private data is unlikely to ever be exposed or exploited by hackers.
 As we mentioned earlier, VyprVPN’s encryption standards are incredible – it’s popular in China where it easily unblocks the Great Firewall.
-This means that the company has the ability to outwit thousands of state-appointed government engineers that work around the clock to keep sites out of the reach of people accessing the web in China.
+This means that the company can outwit thousands of state-appointed government engineers that work around the clock to keep sites out of the reach of people accessing the web in China.
 That’s impressive.

 A premium version of the package will allow access to the Chameleon™ protocol.
 This feature scrambles OpenVPN metadata so deep packet inspection cannot recognize it.

-It maintains its servers with a great degree of caution too.
-VyprVPN is one of the few services that runs entire data centers.
+It maintains its server connections with a great degree of caution too.
+VyprVPN is one of the few internet services that runs entire data centers.
 This stands in contrast to other services that mainly outsource or rent.
 It’s in control of all the traffic flowing through the system, ensuring stringent privacy, minimal downtime, and great speeds.

 VyprVPN uses the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.
 There’s an internet kill switch included.
 It’s also able to unlock content on Netflix, Hulu, and BBC iPlayer.